JasperSijgers/PiQuad/README.md

 Additional components and equipment you'll need:
 - Soldering iron + solder (to solder the motor wires to the ESC and the ESC control wires to the prototyping PCB / Raspberry Pi)
-- Medium-strength threadlock (for the screws in the frame)
+- Medium-strength thread lock (for the screws in the frame)
 - Additional XT60 connector (to attach the battery to the ESC)
 - Electrical tape (optional: frame comes with zip ties)
 - Prototyping PCB and female header (optional: you can solder directly to the pi)